5USA: History

-The channel's original broadcast hours were from 4:00 pm to 01:00 am, however it extended its hours starting at 12:00 pm in June 2007.
+The channel's original broadcast hours were from 4:00 pm to 1:00 am, however it extended its hours starting at 12:00 pm in June 2007.
 On 1 November 2015, the channel began broadcasting from 7:00 am until 3:00 am.
 The channel changes its programme slots and shows from time to time.

 British comedian Russell Kane was the 'face of the channel', presenting short clips between some programmes which acted as space fillers to comply with advertising regulations in the UK (UK regulations allows fewer minutes of advertising than in the US) until 16 February 2009.
-The music used during the idents until February 2009 were "The Dress Looks Nice on You", "Chicago", "Jacksonville" and "The Man of Metropolis Steals Our Hearts", all performed by Sufjan Stevens.
+The music used during the pre-February 2009 idents was performed by Sufjan Stevens, and are four of Sufjan's songs: "The Dress Looks Nice on You", "Chicago", "Jacksonville" and "The Man of Metropolis Steals Our Hearts".